rraval/zeroindexed/packages/k8s-external-service-account/README.md

     {parent: this},
 );

-// The token for use outside the cluster export const token = serviceAccount.token;
+// The token for use outside the cluster.
+// This is the actual value that has already been base64 decoded. export const token = serviceAccount.token;

 // The actual name of the resource after Pulumi's autonaming